ssp573/Paging/README.md

 java Paging <command-line arguments>

 Note- Make sure that the random-numbers file is inside the current working directory.
 If not, give the full address.

+Refer to the paging.pdf file for instructions and input format.